talks-and-stuff/openshift-beginners-workshop/lesson-4-logs-metrics/README.md

 Risks:

-* How many API requests it can handle
+* How many concurrent API requests it can handle?
-* Is there a difference in read/write operations
+* Is there any difference between read and write operations?
-* Will performance drop with more entities in the DB
+* Will performance drop with more entities in the DB?
-* What resources are we going to need to run the application
+* What resources are we going to need to run the application?
-* What aspects of the application to monitor
+* What aspects of the application to monitor?
-* Can UI handle the traffic
+* Can UI handle the traffic?

 Scenario: